 - Rhabdomyolosis: Rhabdomyolosis is a condition in which muscle damage occurs and breaks down, releasing cells into the bloodstream.
 This quick breakdown of muscle cells can become severe and lead to kidney damage and even death.
 Notify you oncology care team if you develop muscle pain or weakness, confusion, vomiting, and dark or brown colored urine.

-- New Skin Cancer: In clinical trials, some patients developed a new skin cancer (Basal cell or squamous cell cancer).
+- Secondary Skin Cancers: This medication has been associated with the development of new skin cancers (basal cell or squamous cell cancer).
+Because of this, it is important to practice sun safety.
+Avoid the sun between 10-2pm, when it is strongest.
+Wear sunscreen (at least SPF 15) everyday; wear sunglasses, a hat and long sleeves/pants to protect your skin and seek out shade whenever possible.
 You should have skin examinations prior to starting treatment, and then every 2 months while on therapy, and for 6 months after the medication has been stopped.
 Check your own skin regularly and report any new growths, sores or bumps that bleed or do not heal, or notice any changes in moles to your oncology care team.

 - Heart Problems: This medication can cause or worsen pre-existing heart problems.
 Notify your healthcare provider if you have a persistent cough or wheezing, shortness of breath, sudden swelling of the ankles and feet, tiredness or increased heart rate.
 If you develop chest pain or pressure, pain in the left arm, back, or jaw, sweating, shortness of breath, clammy skin, nausea, dizziness or lightheadedness, call 911 or go to the nearest emergency room.